Skip to main content

 Restaurant

 A Michelin-starred modern cuisine address on Mauerstraße, OX brings an unusual dual recognition to Darmstadt: ranked among Europe's classical restaurants and simultaneously cited in North American casual dining guides, reflecting a culinary sensibility shaped by Greg Denton and Gabrielle Quiñónez Denton.
-At the €€€€ tier, it sits at the top of the city's dining hierarchy and competes in a peer set well beyond its zip code.
+At the €€€€ tier, it sits at the top of the city's dining hierarchy and competes in a comparable set well beyond its zip code.

 Antica Osteria del Ponte, Cassinetta di Lugagnano, Italy